Esri/arcgis-runtime-samples-android/PopupInWebMapForViewing/README.md

  7. Make sure Android Private Libraries is checked
  8. Run the application
  9. Single tap on a graphic to see the resulting ```Popup```

+ **NOTE**: We get the support library dependency from our build.gradle file as a compile time depedency.
+This is important as to work with the PopUp API, support library is required.